 Ductless Air Conditioning

 Zoned or Whole-Home Cooling

 Get out your notebook for a brief anatomy lesson!
 Both central and ductless air conditioners consist of two parts: a condenser to pull warm air from outside your home, and an evaporator (air handler) that blows cool air inside your home.
 But here’s the difference…

 Only one evaporator is needed: cool air is circulated through your ductwork and is released into every room of your home.

 You may have one or many evaporators that connect to your outdoor condenser.
 Each evaporator only cools the room it lives in.

-The Best Cooling System Choice for You
+The Best Cooling System for Your New Hampshire Home

 Take comfort in the fact that you really can’t make a bad choice.
 Both central and ductless air conditioners will get the job done at a reasonable price point; however, we can help you make the best choice for your home with a personalized consultation.
 Our highly qualified service technicians will take into account your cooling budget, the size of your home, and your personal preferences.